 Pet pee deposited on any carpet doesn’t stay there.
 It penetrates the fibres and contaminates the flooring material below the carpeting and the backing.
-Mostly, pets urinate always on carpets at the same location.
-Odour can also permeate in the track strip, or in the framework of the home, be it wood or cement from the ground.
+Mostly, pets urinate always on rugs at the same location.
+Odour may also permeate in the track strip, or in the framework of the home, be it wood or cement from the ground.
 When urine dries, the liquid may evaporate but the pee crystals may become concentrated and even more pungent.
 Simple cleaning isn’t an solution to this problem and won’t have the ability to eliminate the odour.

-You’ll need to address two main components to eliminate urine odours:
+You Will Need to address two main components to eliminate urine odours:

 Among the urine ingredients is acid.
 Mostly, it leaves the body as an acid with a pH of approximately 5-6.
 If it begins to dry, there’s a change in its hydrogen content leading to the formation of crystalline salts that takes on an alkaline pH.